nim-lang/Nim/doc/manual_experimental.rst

 This document describes features of Nim that are to be considered experimental.
-Some of these are not covered by the `.experimental` pragma or `--experimental` switch because they are already behind a special syntax and one may want to use Nim libraries using these features without using them oneself.
+Some of these are not covered by the `.experimental` pragma or `--experimental`:option: switch because they are already behind a special syntax and one may want to use Nim libraries using these features without using them oneself.